 For those that are unable to agree on terms, mediation will be necessary to help the couple try to reach an amicable agreement.
 Many cases are settled through this process and avoid going to trial.
 However, not every couple can reach an agreement through mediation and when this happens, the case is presented in court and a judge will make the final decision.

-In addition to representing individuals who are seeking divorce, Attorney Holly Gershon is a mediator to help couples find amicable resolutions for their divorce settlements.
+In addition to representing individuals who are seeking divorce, Holly Gershon is a mediator and has helped couples find amicable resolutions for their divorce settlements.
 This is beneficial for her clients because of her clear and distinct understanding of the complex process of divorce and mediation.

 When couples are divorcing, determining the value of assets available in the marriage may be complicated by one or more spouses misrepresenting their personal or business property and fiscal resources.
 While some individuals may act out of greed, others can be motivated by anger or spite.

-Whatever the cause, at The Haverman Law Firm, we retain forensic accountants to scrutinize a wide variety of financial and other documents to expose undisclosed assets and other non-marital expenses that should be included in marital assets.
+Whatever the cause, Holly Gershon will retain forensic accountants to scrutinize a wide variety of financial and other documents to expose undisclosed assets and other non-marital expenses that should be included in marital assets.

 The most common incidents of under-reporting income and assets come about when one or both spouses control closely held businesses.
 Accountants can usually identify a number of dubious transactions, such as: